Skip to content

 Our best-in-class research team

 Upbeat’s groundbreaking research is designed by Dr. Matthew Kraft, one of the top education and data analysts in the country.
 Dr. Kraft, an associate professor of education and economics at Brown University, is a national expert on teacher retention and organizational effectiveness in K–12 public schools.
-In his role as our director of research, Dr. Kraft analyzes Upbeat's global data to understand key trends, and makes recommendations to ensure Upbeat's survey tool is up-to-date with the most recent research from the field.
+Upbeat’s research team analyzes Upbeat’s global data to understand key trends, and makes recommendations to ensure Upbeat’s survey tool is up-to-date with the most recent research from the field.

 Read the analysis of teacher retention data>